 I’ve been a lover of productivity tools for a long time.
 When I saw that Cisdem released Duplicate Finder 3.6, it caught my eye.
 I have to admit it; my Mac has been stuffed with duplicate items (identical photos, redundant backups, etc.) ever since I started to use the machine to sync files on iPhone and iPad.

 In this Cisdem Duplicate Finder review, I’ll walk you through the app and see how it works to detect and remove duplicates.
 I’m also sharing its pros, cons, and my personal takes.

-Please note: the app isn't freeware, it costs $29.99 to buy a license that allows you to access all full features.
+Note: the app isn’t freeware, it costs $29.99 to buy a license that allows you to access all full features.

 Within a few clicks, you could free up gigabytes of disk space.
 However, it is not for all Mac users, especially those of you who have a new Mac or external drive and don’t backup/transfer files heavily.

 - It can help you free up a significant amount of storage space on your Mac or external hard drive.

 - It’s smart and precise in automatic selection of duplicate files, time-saving.

 - Incredibly easy to use with well-designed interfaces.

-- Lack of warnings while users take major actions, for example when hitting "Delete" button.
+- Lack of warnings while users take major actions, for example when hitting the “Delete” button.

-- Does not allow you to deselect specific folders before the scan.
+- It does not allow you to deselect specific folders before the scan.